This post may contain affiliate links (read more)

 Decluttering is massive right now, especially in the #debtfreecommunity – I guess the two go hand in hand.
 You want to have more money to throw at your debts or other financial goals, so selling your unwanted possessions is a logical step.

-For me personally decluttering isn’t about the money – though you can bet I’ll try my damnedest to sell something before I just get rid, but it’s about creating the calm, home environment that I envisage when I think about my ‘perfect home’.
+For me personally decluttering isn’t about the money – though you can bet I’ll try my damnedest to sell something before I just get rid.
+It’s about creating the calm, home environment that I envisage when I think about my ‘perfect home’.

 Decluttering doesn’t come naturally to a lot of people, it’s human nature to form strong attachments and we become almost as attached to things as we do to the people we love.
 It is funny how an inanimate object can have such a powerful hold over you, so obviously when you’re just starting out with decluttering it can be difficult because it feels so foreign.